 The University retains ownership of all equipment and/or software acquired with URF funds, which will remain the property of the supervisor’s department.

 URF funds MAY NOT be used for:

-- Any purchase, expenditure or event dated before the final URF approval or after the URF expiration date (expiration date is either 8/31/2018 or commencement date if earlier).
+- Any purchase, expenditure or event dated after the URF expiration date (expiration date is either Aug.
+31 or commencement date if earlier).

 - Student scholarships, stipends, or salaries.

-- Vehicle maintenance, fuel, or local transportation costs (in the Austin area).
+- Travel expenses (e.g. vehicle maintenance, fuel, or local transportation) costs in the Austin area.